ordina-jworks/ordina-jworks.github.io/_posts/2016-10-26-Reactive-Programming-Spring-Reactor.md

 It will still be backwards compatible.
 You can just take your Spring 4 application, put Spring 5 behind it and you will be good to go.

-But with Spring 5 you will be able to make use of the new [Spring Web Reactive](http://docs.spring.io/spring-framework/docs/5.0.0.M1/spring-framework-reference/html/web-reactive.html) and Reactive HTTP.
+But with Spring 5 you will be able to make use of the following new components/ [Spring Web Reactive](http://docs.spring.io/spring-framework/docs/5.0.0.M1/spring-framework-reference/html/web-reactive.html) and Reactive HTTP.
 Which under the hood support [Servlet 3.1](https://java.net/downloads/servlet-spec/Final/servlet-3_1-final.pdf), [Netty](http://netty.io/) and [Undertow](http://undertow.io/).

-The annotations are still very similar but you just return a Mono, but the User can now be retrieved asynchronously in a non-blocking way.
+The annotations are still very similar but you just return a Mono, so the User can now be retrieved in a non-blocking way.
 ```
 @GetMapping("/users/{login}")
 public Mono<User> getUser(@PathVariable String login) {